Moro people: Philippine government policies

-In 1981, internal divisions within the MNLF caused the establishment of an Islamic paramilitary breakaway organization called the Moro Islamic Liberation Front (MILF).
+In 1981, internal divisions within the MNLF led to the formation of an Islamic paramilitary breakaway organization called the Moro Islamic Liberation Front (MILF).
 The group continued the conflict when the MNLF signed a Peace Deal with the Philippine Government in 1994.
-It has now become the biggest and most organized Moro armed group in Mindanao and Sulu.
-The Moro Islamic Liberation Front is now on the final stages of the required annexe for the Framework Agreement on the Bangsamoro that has a set time-frame for full implementation in 2016.
+It has now become the largest and best-organized Moro armed group in Mindanao and Sulu.
+The Moro Islamic Liberation Front is now in the final stages of the required annex to the Framework Agreement on the Bangsamoro, which has a set time frame for full implementation in 2016.